sfomuseum-data/sfomuseum-data-media/README.md

 ## Background

-Details to follow but for background we recommend reading the [Who's On First at SFO Museum](https://millsfield.sfomuseum.org/blog/2018/08/28/whosonfirst/) blog post.
+Details to follow but for background we recommend reading the [Who's On First at SFO Museum](https://millsfield.sfomuseum.org/blog/2018/08/28/whosonfirst/) and [Surface Areas – Photos and Depictions on the Mills Field Website](https://millsfield.sfomuseum.org/blog/2019/01/02/surface/) blog posts.

 ## License